 - Some violations, including vehicular homicide, may be displayed permanently.

-How Are Driver Responsibility Fees Calculated?
+How Are Driver Responsibility Fees in NY Calculated?

 - Alcohol or driving under the influence of drugs or refusing to take a chemical test – the annual assessment is $250 paid each year for three years